a022832/lottery/README.md

 - Outputs awarded seats and a waitlist.

 ## Setup
 Requires a Google Sheet with specific sheets and columns—see `lottery.gs` for details (e.g., `getSheetByName`, `getRange`).
 No pre-built spreadsheet here; this is the raw script for transparency and reuse.
+See the code or the SYSTEM_DOCUMENTATION for more information on the Google Sheets setup.

 ## License
 Licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0):